bpbpublications/Event-Driven-Architecture-for-Beginners-using-RabbitMQ-and-.NET/README.md

-# Event-driven Architecture for Beginners using RabbitMQ and .NET
+# Event-Driven Architecture for Beginners using RabbitMQ and .NET
- Event-driven Architecture for Beginners using RabbitMQ and .NET, by BPB Publications
+ Event-Driven Architecture for Beginners using RabbitMQ and .NET, by BPB Publications